music: Phil Collins drums way Beyond the Lines

 Painfully liked music

-I just viewed my “Liked Music” playlist and clicked 🡳 download… and the fans on this laptop quickly turned on YouTube Music seems to be downloading an image for every single song in that list.
+When you give a thumbs up to a song on YouTube Music it adds it to your “Liked Music” auto-playlist.
+So I should be able to download the list (currently 1,872 songs that I liked) and search it for BrandX songs.
+I just viewed my “Liked Music” playlist and clicked 🡳 download… and the fans on this laptop quickly turned on.
+YouTube Music seems to be downloading an image for every single song in that list.
 It’s been going for 25 minutes at 130% of my CPU!
 I think it’s actually downloading all the songs… somewhere.
 Eventually Firefox hung and I had to restart it. ??!
 I guess I’ll never know which Brand X songs I liked.

 A Frank Zappa connection

 One comment claimed that Chester Thompson’s repeated drum fill on Frank Zappa’s “More Trouble Every Day” on Roxy & Elsewhere was the inspiration for the “In the Air Tonight” fill.
-It certainly sounds similar but then another commenter said no, Phil Collins reused the drum fill on the live version of the Genesis song “Afterglow” (and the Wikipedia article agrees).
+It certainly sounds similar but then another commenter said no, Phil Collins reused that drum fill on the live version of the Genesis song “Afterglow” (and the Wikipedia article agrees).

 About skierpage